 In addition, some office employees, especially receptionists, are expected to communicate with customers, address complaints, take orders, and explain/disseminate information.

-Support staff, clerks, and office employees typically begin their careers at an entry-level position.
+Support staff, clerks, and office employees typically begin their careers at entry-level positions.

 However, over time, the efficiency and productivity of their work performance can improve significantly and increase the potential opportunities for advancement to an assistant, office manager, or other senior position.

-If you or a family member was injured while working at an office, you are likely entitled to workers' compensation benefits.
+If you or a family member were injured while working at an office, you are likely entitled to workers’ compensation benefits.